Fireye04/coffee/content/blog/the-wonderful-world-of-ttrpgs.md

 Your favorite mechanic may be 5e's design focus, but that focus has become a lot more fuzzy in recent times (especially with the recent influx of all you RP enjoyers)

 Wouldn't you like to just play a game that was made specifically for combat and nothing else?
-Look at something like lancer and tell me that fucking mech combat wouldn't be incredibly badass.
+Look at something like Lancer and tell me that fucking mech combat wouldn't be incredibly badass.

 ## Perhaps newbies?